 The tune of the Native American Indians is composed basically of songs and dances.
-They have songs for games, children, love, paintings and social dancing.
-But most in their track is related to a few types of spiritual pastime.
+They have songs for games, children, love, paintings, and social dancing.
+But most in their track is related to a few types of spiritual pastimes.

 Ghost dance songs are extraordinary from other songs of the Plains Indians.
-They do now not pass very excessive or very low, and that they repeat every phrase of melody before happening to the following.
-The older songs of the Plains Indians start very high and paintings their way all the way down to a low, lengthy, drawn-out tone.
-These songs are followed via a drum played loudly and slowly.
+They do now not pass very excessive or very low, and that they repeat every melody phrase before happening to the following.
+The older songs of the Plains Indians start very high and paint their way all the way down to a low, lengthy, drawn-out tone.
+These songs are loudly and slowly.

 Another religious dance of the Plains Indians is the Sundance.
 The Plains dance around a pole in the summer heat, making a song and praying for proper looking.
 The Arapaho and Dakota Indians sing some of their maximum astonishing songs at some stage in this dance.

 Music is likewise utilized in ceremonies to heal the sick.
-One instance is the famous Yeibichai, or night time chant, of the Navajo Indians – ceremony lasting nine nights.
+One instance is the famous Yeibichai, or nighttime chant, of the Navajo Indians – a ceremony lasting nine nights.
 In addition to prayers, it includes dances and songs sung by men with falsetto, or artificially high, voices.

-Another example of recovery through track comes from Yuma Indians of the southwestern United States.
-People who are feeling disturbed visit a hut far from their settlement for some weeks.
+Another example of recovery through track comes from Yuma Indians of the southwestern. a hut far from their settlement for some weeks.
 Here they make up songs.
 They suppose that the songs come to them in desires or from the god that created the world.
 When they go back, they experience cured.

 Characteristic of Native American Indian Songs